The reality when you’re dealing with a narcissist is that they have zero capacity to self-reflect and take responsibility for their behaviour.

 Yet during our last days together you revealed yourself spectacularly:

-So, dear narcissist, I know that you’re never actually going to read my closure letter and if you did you’d just deny, gaslight and then turn around and accuse me of being the narcissist.
+So, dear narcissist, I know that you’re never actually going to read my closure letter, but if you did, you’d just deny, gaslight and then turn around and accuse me of being the narcissist.

 Because that’s what you do.
 You spew your garbage onto those around you in order to protect yourself from the fact that you’re just as flawed as the rest of us.
 In fact, I’d even go as far as to say you’re even more fucked up than the rest of us.